 The emergency management on-call duty officer makes the decision to activate the sirens.
 If no such person is on duty or that person is not immediately available, the jurisdictional senior law enforcement officer on duty will make the decision and order that Emergency Communications Center staff activate the sirens.

 The sirens are activated from the Emergency Management Operations Center by computer or encoder.
+Two backup locations are also available.

 Except for the monthly tests, the outdoor warning sirens are used to signal a "take cover" warning.